nikhilNathwani/Todoist-NBA-Schedule-Saver/README.md

 python3 scrape/main.py
 ```

-For detailed annual update workflow, see [YEARLY-WORKFLOW.md](YEARLY-WORKFLOW.md).
+For detailed annual update workflow, see [scrape-instructions.md](scrape-instructions.md).

 ## Development

 The main application files are at the root level following Node.js conventions.
-The `backend/` folder contains all backend web application code, `scrape/` contains standalone data scraping tools, and `public/` contains frontend assets.
+The `app/` folder contains all server-side application code, `scrape/` contains standalone data scraping tools, and `public/` contains frontend assets.

+Note: This project uses ESM modules (package.json contains `"type": "module"`).
+For local development run `node server.js` (this file is a thin wrapper that starts `app.js`).
+In production (Vercel) `app.js` is used directly as the server entry.